 Even if your Maine Coon is not showing any other signs of illness, a cat who has been coughing for more than two weeks, even on an occasional basis, is likely suffering from a severe medical problem that requires care.

-Caught early enough, recognizing that your cat is coughing and bringing him to the veterinarian will help to keep your cat healthy for the long run.
+If caught early enough, recognizing that your cat is coughing and bringing him to the veterinarian will help to keep your cat healthy in the long run.

 - Loss of appetite